 Keeping your Home Cool Preserves What’s Inside

-Your home will naturally warm up after you turn your air conditioner off, and after a few hours of Phoenix summer heat, your home will become increasingly hotter.
+Your home will naturally warm up after you turn your air conditioning unit off, and after a few hours of Phoenix summer heat, your home will become increasingly hotter.
 As it heats up, wooden floorboards, doors and cabinets can warp.
 If you have indoor plants or animals, unchecked summer heat could be very dangerous or even fatal for them.

-The Solution from Day & Night Air
+The Energy & Cost-Effective Solution from Day & Night Air

 At Day & Night Air, we recommend that our customers work around their energy plan to strike a balance between savings AND comfort.